-For those with brown hair, you might start to get that color-trying itch once the weather starts to warm up where you crave switch things up a bit by lightening your hair!
-One easy way to make the switch is to opt for partial highlights for brown hair that frames the face, without going for full-on highlights.
+For those with brown hair, you might start to get that color-trying itch once the weather starts to warm up; suddenly you see yourself craving to go lighter.
+One easy way to make the switch is to opt for partial highlights for brown hair that frame the face, without going for full-on highlights.
 These highlights also range from a variety of shades like caramel to honey that can surely deliver the ‘pop’ of color you’re looking for.
-Get inspired to try out a new hue in our roundup of seven different ways to wear partial highlights for brown hair.
+Get inspired to try out a new hue in our roundup of different ways to wear partial highlights for brown hair:

 Tons of Tones: Cool Partial Highlights for Brown Hair